SAFCSP-Team/introduction-to-graph-project/README.md

 ### Objective

-In this project, we will be covered the fundamentals of a `graph`, and how to implement it using `adjacency matrix`.
+In this project, we will cover the fundamentals of a `graph`, and how to implement it using an `adjacency matrix`.

 ### Concepts